 Through strategic collaboration with local business partners, Talent Bound provides Indianapolis youth the ability to actively pursue integrated academic and career experiences that introduce them to career pathways that will lead to economic mobility and future prosperity.
 EmployIndy has convened employer, postsecondary, and K-12 partners to build our community's capacity to provide students with rigorous career experiences and equip them with in-demand skills and experiences through a continuum of activities ranging from classroom Talent Talks and onsite Talent Tours to longer-term externships and internships.
-EmployIndy's intentional career experience collaboration with industry and education partners across the Indianapolis community makes it a well-positioned organization to support the development and implementation of Central Indiana's youth apprenticeship initiative which serves as the highest level of the work-based learning continuum of Talent Bound.
-Once a school has been established as a MAP partner, additional Talent Bound supports can be requested as needed.
+EmployIndy's intentional career experience collaboration with industry and education partners across the Indianapolis community makes it a well-positioned organization to support development and implementation of Central Indiana's youth apprenticeship initiative.